NEW HOMES FOR SALE

 Removing Highly Flammable Objects

-Secondly, make the house flame-free by keeping spaces between houses and limiting planting of highly flammable plants, weeds, dry grass, etc. Removing such red zones from a selected periphery around the house will make sure to keep the fire at bay.
+Secondly, make the house flame-free by keeping spaces between houses.
+Limiting planting of highly flammable plants, weeds, dry grass, etc also helps.
+Removing such red zones from a selected periphery around the house will make sure to keep the fire at bay.
 Consequently, it is also important to keep the house more metal-oriented rather than wood-oriented.

 The more combustible materials such as wood are used the more the house becomes prone to catching fire.
 In areas where combustible materials have to be used, make sure to keep a link or joint of that hardware with corrosion resistant metal.
 You should do this so that, in case of fire being caught, the link of the hardware can be broken, and the fire doesn’t spread further.